Nav Social Menu

 • Why are wooden bowls used for making bread?
 Wooden bowls have always been the preferred choice for bread-making because the heat generated by the yeast is retained in the wood, giving the dough an even rise—and because the bowl’s high sides protect the dough from drafts.
 Source: Bowl & Board

 • What can you put in a dough bowl?
-Dough bowls today have become popular collected pieces and are used in farmhouse tables, kitchens, dining rooms, and more.
+Today, Dough bowls have become popular collected pieces used in farmhouse tables, kitchens, dining rooms, and more.
 Decorated with flowers, fruits, plates, plants, and more.
 Many reproductions are also available today.

 You may also like the post, Decorating with Flea Market Frames and Decorating with Vintage Finds too!